-(a) Review of following reports/proposals prepared by the Port in the past:

-[Any other documents or old reports, as available with the Port and accessed by the consultants]51.
+- (a) Review of following reports/proposals prepared by the Port in the past: [Any other documents or old reports, as available with the Port and accessed by the consultants]^[5].

-a.
-Consultations with
+- Consultations with

-∘ Port officials of PORT.
+- o Port officials of PORT.

-${\odot}$ Govt. of India officials (Ministry of Ports, Shipping and Waterways, Ministry of Commerce & Industries etc).
+- Govt. of India officials (Ministry of Shipping, Ministry of Commerce & Industries etc).

-∘ Shipping lines.
+- Shipping lines.

-Freight forwarders.
+- o Freight forwarders.

-• Chamber of Commerce & Industries etc.
+- o Chamber of Commerce & Industries etc.

-Confederations of Industry, Petroleum Industry, Natural Gas, Agriculture, Fertilizers etc.
+- Confederations of Industry, Petroleum Industry, Natural Gas, Agriculture, Fertilizers etc.

-b.
+- b.
 Site Inspection/Field visits